Rak-r/Game_Theory/README.md

-This repository explores the operations with Game Theory for decision making.
+This repository explores the operations with Game Theory for decision making for autonomous vehicles.
 I have been researching about different ways to integrate sequential games for decision making into robotics.

 # Current Work